-The Head of Sustainability is the delegated owner of the RI Policy and is responsible for conducting an annual review to ensure that the RI Policy remains updated.
+The ESG Investments, Director, is the delegated owner of the RI Policy and is responsible for conducting an annual review to ensure that the RI Policy remains updated.
 All changes will be approved via the Sustainability Committee.

 3.3 CONFLICTS OF INTEREST